erynmcfarlane/GraduateStatsClass/README.md

 Finally, I will expect students to be able to implement simulations and appropriate analyses for their own thesis work - this will comprise the final project for the class (in four? parts - proposal, inital code, review of someone else's code, and final code).

-### Think about adding seminar series as possible assignment - what are the statistics that were used in the talk to answer the question?
+#### Think about adding seminar series as possible assignment - what are the statistics that were used in the talk to answer the question?
+Do you have criticisms of the statistics that are used?

 Classes I'm considering including: